 The Westgate Las Vegas is home to the Sky Villas -- three "palaces in the sky," each spanning between 12,600 and 15,400 square feet (that's more space than you'd find in five houses).
 In addition to Elvis, the Sky Villas have housed many of the legendary stars who performed at the resort including Liberace, Barry Manilow and Wayne Newton.
 Anyone can reserve them for a stay or special event, but be prepared to pay a pretty penny.

-For the most contemporary of accommodations, go for the Signature rooms.
-They were remodeled in 2015.
+For the most contemporary of accommodations, go for the remodeled Signature rooms.
 In addition to having great views of the Strip or nearby golf course, they come with 55-inch flat-screen TVs, coffeemakers and mini fridges -- the holy trinity of room amenities.

 One thing to keep in mind: Since Westgate Las Vegas is part of Westgate Resorts' family of timeshare properties, you'll see a large space (toward the North Tower) for presentations about the benefits of vacation ownership.
 You may even be approached by people asking you to attend one, but they're not pushy like the ones you'll encounter at other resorts.

-In the complex that houses the Benihana, Teru Sushi and Silk Road Noodle restaurants, you'll find an exquisite setting with waterfalls and a koi pond.
+In the complex that houses the Benihana, Rikki Tikki Sushi and Silk Road Noodle restaurants, you'll find an exquisite setting with waterfalls and a koi pond.
 It's a great place to relax with a drink.

 Speaking of Benihana, if you've never been to a hibachi-style restaurant, you've got to try this place.
 There's nothing like sitting by the grill, sipping a few cocktail and cheering on the chef who cooks your meal while also entertaining you.

 Take time to immerse yourself in Elvis lore.
-Start with a tour of "Graceland Presents ELVIS: The Exhibition."
-It features a display of hundreds of artifacts from the Presley family's treasured Graceland Archives along with a Graceland-produced video of The King in concert.
-Then go rub the famous statue of Elvis by sculptor Carl Romanelli near the lobby.
-Finally, indulge in The Elvis Sandwich -- a battered and fried peanut butter, jelly and banana sandwich -- in Sid's Café.
+Rub the famous statue of Elvis by sculptor Carl Romanelli near the lobby.
+Indulge in The Elvis Sandwich -- a battered and fried peanut butter, jelly and banana sandwich -- in Sid's Café.